chrisvoncsefalvay/SurgiSabre/README.md

 | i4h content revision | `c189487` |

 Other hosts, GPUs, headset versions and network layouts are unverified until they pass the same runtime and physical acceptance checks.
+Let me know what you managd to get it to work on.

 ## Source-only distribution